KDE/documentation-develop-kde-org/content/hig/layout_and_nav.md

 {{< alert title="Note" color="info" >}}
 Detect that the app is running in tablet mode  by reading the value of [Kirigami.Settings.tabletMode](https://api.kde.org/frameworks/kirigami/html/classKirigami_1_1Platform_1_1Settings.html#ad0e5d3914e8a36983e44a3bd35a9528f).
 Enable this mode for testing purposes on System Settings' General Behavior page.

 Detect that the app is running on a mobile phone by reading the value of [Kirigami.Settings.isMobile](https://api.kde.org/frameworks/kirigami/html/classKirigami_1_1Platform_1_1Settings.html#abae81b4f287d9a96a44e1953f9833596).
-Set the `QT_QUICK_CONTROLS_MOBILE=1` environment variable to run your app in a simulated mobile mode.
+Set the `QT_QUICK_CONTROLS_MOBILE=1` environment variable to test your app in a simulated mobile mode.
 {{< /alert >}}

 In addition, offer a good experience for laptop users by keeping these points in mind: